filipi86/ConnectBoxDOCSIS-3.0/README.md

 ============================================================================

+The purpose of this exploration is to validate the security applied to the standard implementation of the router, as well as to guarantee the application of the main security models, whether in a home user or in a corporate environment.
-This is a Proof of Concept on how to get the Connect Box DOCSIS 3.0 Voice Gateway router admin credentials when sniffing the HTTP traffic packets.
+We performed this proof of concept to get obtain the administrator credentials of the Connect Box DOCSIS 3.0 Voice Gateway router, it was possible to successfully perform, when sniffing the HTTP traffic packets, within the same tested network, when we perform some tests we discover a vulnerability in this router in the Authentication process known as Cleartext Transmission of Sensitive Information.
-This is router that it was tested is in Poland by UPC internet service provider but we know this company provides service in many outher country in EU.
+After discovering this flaw, we communicated the manufacturer about it, which put us in contact with the development team to assist in the improvement process, we also registered this failure through CVE - CVE-2019-19967
 Using Wireshark for packet capture and a Firefox browser to access the router management panel, it was possible to realize that admin credentials were passed in clear text, and not applied nothing of security, we could said the simple Basic Authentication (ie.Base64-encoded), as shown in the images below:

 **Victim 1**